Gold Coast Hot Water Sacrificial Anode Replacement Is Recommended Servicing By All Hot Water Tank Manufacturers

 This process of electrolytic corrosion control is referred to as cathodic protection.
 Your mid steel hot water storage tank is protected because cathodic surfaces cannot rust.

 If any small areas of the mild steel become exposed as the vitreous enamel breaks down, protection is given by the sacrificial anode.
-The anode essentially provides protection by forming a protective coating over the exposed areas of mild steel, extending the life of your hot water tank.
+The anode essentially protects by forming a protective coating over the exposed areas of mild steel, extending the life of your hot water tank.

 This is why you need sacrificial anode replacement to your hot water tank as it is much cheaper to replace a sacrificial anode compared to your entire hot water system.